matahina/transcripts-made-easy/README.md

 Don't forget to activate your python-venv before using scripts.

-# How-to use script or UI
+### How-to use script or UI

 > [!IMPORTANT]
 > As you will run ASR models locally on your computer, you'll have to download data from the required model.
 >
-> If you never run that model before (by example 'faster-whisper medium' or 'qwen3 0.6'), you will need to check "online mode" or `--online` option to allow connecting to HuggingFace.
+> If you never run that model before (for example 'faster-whisper medium' or 'qwen3 0.6'), you will need to check "online mode" or `--online` option to allow connecting to HuggingFace.
 >
 > Whisper (not Faster-Whisper not Whisper-Afr derivatives) doesn't require this option, and will automatically downloads data from its own resources.